-There are now about 14,000 propane-powered buses in the country transporting 850,000 children to school each day, and that number keeps increasing.
+There are now more than 15,000 propane-powered buses in the country transporting 928,000 children to school each day, and that number keeps increasing.

 Many states in the country—including New York—have been adopting alternative energy incentive programs in recent years, resulting in more school districts purchasing propane autogas buses.

 New York already has about 681 of these “green” buses on the road; that puts New York among the top 10 states in the country for the most propane-fueled school buses.